-- Review your insurance policy and go through the fine print.
+- Review your damage insurance policy and go through the fine print.
 Determine exactly what’s covered and what isn’t.
 Knowing your ground and your entitlements will make the process easier and more efficient.
 What to review: Coverage, Deductible, Depreciation, Incidental Clauses

 Working with Your Adjuster & Supporting your claim – Now that you know exactly what you’re entitled to, it’s time to move on to filing!